Trump Didn't Wish Tiffany A Happy Birthday On Social Media — And This Could Be Why

 Despite her father's penchant for Twitter and her siblings' regular use of both the micro-blogging platform, Facebook, and Instagram — in recent years, they've all regularly wished each other and their children happy birthdays on the platform — Tiffany received exactly zero happy birthday wishes from her father, stepmother, or siblings on social media last year.
 Of course, it could be that Tiffany prefers to keep her happy birthday wishes offline and that the Trump clan delivers their birthday sentiments the good old-fashioned way — via cards, or phone calls, or face-to-face visits.

-But interestingly, it's not as if no on in the Trump clan has simply never wished Tiffany a happy birthday online ever.
-In the years before Trump took over the White House, Tiffany was wished a happy birthday on social media from more than one family member.
+But interestingly, it's not as if no one in the Trump clan has simply never wished Tiffany a happy birthday online ever.
+In the years before Trump took over the White House, more than one family member wished Tiffany a happy birthday on social media.
 In 2014, older sister Ivanka Trump toasted Tiffany's birthday by sharing a photo of her and Tiffany on Instagram and Twitter along with a sweet message.
 "Happy Birthday @tiffanytrump!" she wrote.
 "I'm so proud of the woman you have become! xo."

 Tiffany has even gotten a happy birthday tweet from her father in years past.
 In fact, the last time the president appeared to have wished his youngest daughter a happy birthday on Twitter came in 2013, when he tweeted, "